tokenring-ai/file-index/README.md

 - **Result Merging**: Merge behavior is controlled by `mergeRadius` parameter.
 Larger values increase context but reduce precision
 - **Provider Switching**: Provider selection is session-specific.
 Changing provider affects only current agent session
 - **Updates**: File modifications are only indexed after processing queue settles (250ms delay)
+- **Default Provider Command**: The `/fileindex provider default` command has a bug where it references `defaultProvider` variable instead of `agent.initialConfig.provider` in the message

 ## Future Enhancements